 The Company and certain of its subsidiaries are party to a \$150.0 million Credit and Guaranty Agreement with the lenders referred to therein and Cortland Capital Market Services LLC, as administrative agent and collateral agent for the lenders (the "Secured Term Loan").
-In November 2021, the Company amended the Secured Term Loan to, among other things, (1) increase the commitment amount to \$150.0 million, which was fully drawn on the closing date of the amendment, net of an original issue discount equal to 0.50% of the commitment amount, (2) extend the maturity date of the Secured Term Loan to November 12, 2026 and (3) update the interest rate on advances under the Secured Term Loan to the following fixed rates: (i) 4.50% per annum until May 12, 2025, (ii) after May 12, 2025 through November 12, 2025, the interest rate increases 0.125% every three months and (iii) after November 12, 2025 through November 12, 2026, the interest rate increases 0.250% every three months.
-Prior to the November 2021 amendment, advances under the Secured Term Loan accrued interest at a per annum rate equal to the sum of, at the Company's option, one, two, three or six-month LIBOR plus a spread of 5.00%.
-During the 12-month extension period beginning December 22, 2020, the spread on advances under the Secured Term Loan increased every three months by 0.125%, 0.375% and 0.750% per annum, respectively, beginning after the third-month of the extension period.
-As of September 30, 2022, the total outstanding principal balance of the Secured Term Loan was \$150.0 million.
+The maturity date of the Secured Term Loan is November 12, 2026.
+Advances under the Secured Term Loan are subject to the following fixed rates: (i) 4.50% per annum until May 12, 2025, (ii) after May 12, 2025 through November 12, 2025, the interest rate increases 0.125% every three months and (iii) after November 12, 2025 through November 12, 2026, the interest rate increases 0.250% every three months.
+As of March 31, 2023, the total outstanding principal balance of the Secured Term Loan was \$150.0 million.

-The total original issue discount on the Secured Term Loan represents a discount to the debt cost to be amortized into interest expense using the effective interest method over the term of the Secured Term Loan.
-For both the three and nine months ended September 30, 2022, the estimated per annum effective interest rate of the Secured Term Loan, which is equal to the fixed interest rate plus the accretion of the original issue discount and associated costs, was 4.6%.
-For the three and nine months ended September 30, 2021, the estimated per annum effective interest rate of the Secured Term Loan, which was equal to LIBOR plus the spread plus the accretion of the original issue discount and associated costs, was 5.5% and 5.3%, respectively.
+The total original issue discount on the Secured Term Loan was equal to 0.50% of the commitment amount and represents a discount to the debt cost to be amortized into interest expense using the effective interest method over the term of the Secured Term Loan.
+For both the three months ended March 31, 2023 and 2022, the estimated per annum effective interest rate of the Secured Term Loan, which is equal to the fixed interest rate plus the accretion of the original issue discount and associated costs, was 4.6%.